 Maintaining adequate nutrition should also be something we focus on in our everyday lives.

 Undoubtedly, what we practice at home will affect our physical performance when participating in ultra-endurance sports.
 It is also key to take factors into consideration such as the weight you carry, the duration of your event, and any pre-existing health conditions you may have.
-While this is a topic that warrants more research, it can further be developed and essential for women who hike.
-Therefore, as more women join the world of backpacking, this is a topic that can empower women who hike to invest in their nutrition for the best performance and long-term health.
+While this topic warrants more research, it is essential for women who hike.
+As more women join the world of backpacking, it can empower them to invest in their nutrition for the best performance and long-term health.

 Want to learn more?
 Take a peek at our other blog posts!